-Patrick received his undergraduate and graduate degrees from Rutgers University, where he was the student Vice-Chair of the U.S. Public Interest Research group while an undergraduate.
-Before joining the staff at TCNJ, Patrick was a political science professor at Middlesex County College for 11 years, where he also founded Democracy House, the oldest replication Bonner program in the country.
+As Assistant Provost, Patrick is responsible for overseeing and managing the Community Engaged Learning efforts of the College.
+Pat is responsible for the Bonner Institute for Civic and Community Engagement, the Sustainability Institute, the Institute for Prison Teaching and Outreach.
+He also oversees the Bonner VISTA Fellows program, the National and State AmeriCorps programs, the TrentonWorks Initiative, and the Trenton Prevention Policy Board initiative.
+Pat received his undergraduate and graduate degrees from Rutgers University, where he was the student Vice-Chair of the U.S. Public Interest Research group while an undergraduate.
+Before joining the staff at TCNJ, Pat was a political science professor at Middlesex County College for 11 years, where he also founded Democracy House, the oldest replication Bonner program in the country.
 He is the co-author of several journal articles and one book on community engaged learning and civic engagement.
 A past Board President of Isles Inc. and volunteer with local youth programs, Patrick works most directly with TCNJ Bonner students on the prisoner magazine project in addition to directing the Center.
 An avid Red Sox fan, Patrick roots for the Phillies when the Nation is not in the playoffs.

 Paula Figueroa-Vega, MPA, Director

-Paula Figueroa-Vega joined TCNJ Bonner Center as the Associate Director in 2008.
-Paula is a well known and highly respected non-profit professional with deep Trenton roots.
-She helped establish El Centro de Recursos para Familias and, prior to coming to TCNJ, Paula ran one of Womanspace’s largest divisions, the Emergency Services program.
+As Director, Paula oversees all of the operations of the Bonner Institute at TCNJ.
+Paula first joined the TCNJ Bonner Center as the Associate Director in 2008.
+She is a well known and highly respected non-profit professional with deep Trenton roots.
+Paula helped establish El Centro de Recursos para Familias and, prior to coming to TCNJ, Paula ran one of Womanspace’s largest divisions, the Emergency Services program.
 Her responsibilities at the Bonner Center are to support students and staff and manage the Community Engaged Learning program.
 She also works closely with a number of professors to design Community Engaged Learning projects related to their First Year Seminar classes.
 She had a lead part in putting together the forums entitled “Sex Slaves in America: A Personal Story” and the “Human Abilities Unplugged Colloquium”, in addition to being part of the initial conversations with Dr. Gray’s Ecofeminism course that led to the creation of the Demonstration Garden at TCNJ.
 Paula has worked closely with TCNJ in 2009 and 2010 on Martin Luther King Service Day activities.
-Paula has a Masters Degree in Public Administration from Rutgers University.
+Paula received a Master in Public Administration degree from Rutgers University.